 Youth Eligibility and Expectations of Participation

-4-H SESS programs are open to all youth in 4-12 grade, who are at least 9 years old as of January 1 of the current year.
+4-H SESS programs are open to all youth in 4–12 grade who are at least 9 years old as of January 1 of the current year.

-Youth must be currently enrolled in 4-H and show active membership in 4hOnline.
+Youth must be currently enrolled in 4-H and show active membership in 4HOnline.

 If a youth is a member of another 4-H club, they do not need to pay the program fee again.

-Youth must be at least 11 years old to participate in shotgun, but 12 years old to be involved in competition.
+Youth must be at least 11 years old to participate in shotgun but 12 years old to be involved in competition.

-Youth must be at least 12 to participate in muzzleloader and completed 10 hours of instruction to compete.
+Youth must be at least 12 to participate in muzzleloader and have completed 10 hours of instruction to compete.

 Youth must abide by the Participation Policy and the Code of Conduct.

-Youth must complete the curriculum for the discipline to compete in any 4-H designated competition and be an active member of their club or program.
+Youth must complete the curriculum for the discipline to compete in any 4-H-designated competition and be an active member of their club or program.

 Youth will maintain appropriate shooting/project records.

-A 4-H member may only be enrolled in a 4-H Shooting Sports club if it is led by a 4-H Certified Shooting Sports volunteer.
+A 4-H member may only be enrolled in a 4-H Shooting Sports club if it is led by a 4-H-Certified Shooting Sports volunteer.
 There is NO exception to this policy for a parent working with his or her child.

 Parental Permission/Waiver of Liability